eclipse-archived/whiskers.js/API.md

 ### getRoot()

 Retrieves the response body from the SensorThings root collection path.
+Returns a Q promise with the JQuery jqXHR object.

 ### getThing(id, options)

 Retrieves the Thing resource from SensorThings with the corresponding `id` and returns a Thing instance. `options` is passed to JQuery's Ajax method.
+Returns a Q promise with the Thing object.

 ### getThings(options)

 Retrieves the Things collection resource from SensorThings and returns an array of Thing instances. `options` is passed to JQuery's Ajax method.
+Returns a Q promise with the array of Thing objects.

 If the remote SensorThings server applies a limit to the response then only that many entities will be returned in the array.